Cruzkenneth504/Pwa-text-editor/README.md

 ## Deployment to Heroku
 The application is designed to be easily deployed to Heroku, a popular cloud platform.
 Proper build scripts are included to ensure a smooth deployment process, enabling you to host your text editor web application effortlessly.

-This README provides a high-level overview of the text editor web application and its features.
-For detailed instructions on setup, configuration, and deployment, please refer to the accompanying documentation.
-Enjoy a seamless and efficient text editing experience with our web application!

 ## Table of Contents